Prepare for Life After Treatment: Survivorship Programs for Cancer Patients

 - The impact of a breast cancer diagnosis and the effects it has on patients and their families

 Each patient receives a personalized End of Treatment Summary and Survivorship Plan after she completes her active treatment for breast cancer.
-This plan is shared with the patient and her primary care provider along with a letter introducing the University Hospitals survivorship practitioner and contact information.
+This plan is shared with the patient and her primary care provider along with a letter introducing the University Hospitals breast cancer survivorship practitioner and contact information.

 At each visit, the survivorship practitioner performs a careful physical exam with attention to potential sites of breast cancer recurrence.
 Any recent test results, such as mammograms or bone density studies are reviewed.
 The patient is asked about new or unusual symptoms and her recovery from treatment.
 She is encouraged to talk openly with her provider and to learn about risk-reducing measures.